miguelgrinberg/Flask-SocketIO/docs/getting_started.rst

 argument, then any authentication data passed by the cient is discarded.

-The connection event handler can return ``False`` to reject the connection, or it can also raise `ConectionRefusedError`.
+The connection event handler can return ``False`` to reject the connection, or it can also raise `ConnectionRefusedError`.
 This is so that the client can be authenticated at this point.
 When using the exception, any arguments passed to the exception are returned to the client in the error packet.
 Examples::